On plane rigidity matroids: Abstract

 \section{Abstract}

-We prove several results about matroids and matroidal families associated with rigidity in dimension $2$.
-In particular, we establish new properties of the generic rigidity matroid family $\mathcal{R}$ and Kalai's hyperconnectivity matroid family $\mathcal{H}$.
+We establish new properties of matroids and matroidal families associated with rigidity in dimension $2$, including the generic rigidity matroid family $\mathcal{R}$ and Kalai's hyperconnectivity matroid family $\mathcal{H}$.

-We show that $\R$ is the unique matroidal $2$-rigidity family in which $K_{3,3}$ is not a circuit.
+Answering a question of Kalai~\cite{Kal85} in a strong form, we show that all connected cubic graphs, with exceptions of $K_4$ and $K_{3,3}$, are independent in every $2$-rigidity family.
+We also prove that $\mathcal{R}$ is the unique matroidal $2$-rigidity family in which $K_{3,3}$ is not a circuit.
 As a geometric corollary of this result and the Bolker-Roth theorem~\cite{BR80}, it follows that $\mathcal{H}$ and $\mathcal{R}$ are the only $2$-rigidity families associated with algebraic curves in $\mathbb{R}^2$.

 Bernstein~\cite{Ber17} used tropical geometry to characterize $\mathcal{H}$-independent graphs as those admitting an edge-ordering without directed cycles and alternating closed trails.
-We provide a combinatorial proof of the sufficiency direction and extend Bernstein's theorem to positive characteristic.
+We provide a combinatorial proof of the sufficiency direction, extending Bernstein's theorem to positive characteristic.
 It follows that the wedge power matroid of $n$ generic points in dimension $n-2$ does not depend on the field characteristic.

-Our proof method allows to identify many graphs that are independent in every $2$-rigidity family.
-In particular, we show this for all connected cubic graphs, with exceptions of $K_4$ and $K_{3,3}$.
-This gives a complete classification of cubic graphs in this respect and answers a question of Kalai~\cite{Kal85} in a strong form.

 As a corollary, we obtain a new property of cubic graphs: every connected cubic graph except $K_4$ and $K_{3,3}$ has an orientation without directed and alternating cycles.
-Equivalently, it can be edge-partitioned into two forests in a special `interlocked' way.
+The current proof of this purely graph theoretic statement relies on tropical geometry and matroid theory.